The Office (American TV series): Season 2 (2005–2006)

 The second season is the series' first 22-episode season and has its first 28-minute "super-sized" episode.

 Many workers seen in the background of the first season are developed into secondary characters and romantic relationships begin to develop between some of them.
 Michael makes out with and then spends the night with his boss, Jan Levinson, but does not have sex with her.
 Dwight and Angela become romantically involved, but keep their relationship a secret.
 Kelly Kapoor develops a crush on Ryan, and they start dating off and on.
-When Roy finally agrees to set a date for his wedding to Pam, at a company booze cruise, Jim grows depressed and considers transferring to the Stamford, Connecticut branch, but tells Pam in the season finale that he is in love with her.
+When Roy finally agrees to set a date for his wedding to Pam, at a company booze cruise, Jim grows depressed and considers transferring to the Stamford, Connecticut, branch, but tells Pam in the season finale that he is in love with her.
 Even though Pam insists she is with Roy, the two kiss, and Jim transfers to the Stamford branch soon after.
 The general threat of downsizing continues throughout the season as well.

 Season 3 (2006–2007)

 The third season consists of 17 half-hour episodes, four 40-minute "super-sized" episodes, and two one-hour episodes.
 The total number of episodes is 25.

 The season starts with a brief flashback to (and additional footage from) the last episode of season two, "Casino Night", when Jim kissed Pam and confessed his feelings for her.
 Jim briefly transfers to Dunder Mifflin's Stamford branch after Pam confirms her commitment to Roy.
 Corporate is later forced to merge the Stamford branch with the Scranton branch.
 Michael takes this merger very seriously.
 Transferred to the Scranton branch are saleswoman Karen Filippelli, whom Jim has begun dating, and the anger-prone preppy salesman Andy Bernard, along with other Stamford employees who all eventually quit within the first few episodes of being there.
 Pam is newly single after calling off her engagement to Roy, and Jim's unresolved feelings for her and his new relationship with Karen lead to shifting tensions between the three.
 Meanwhile, Michael and Jan's relationship escalates, which causes them to behave erratically on the job.
 On the other hand, Dwight and Angela continue their steamy secret relationship.
 In the season's finale, Jim, Karen, and Michael interview for a corporate position that turns out to be Jan's, who is fired for poor performance.
-Jim is offered the job but rejects it off-screen, opting instead to remain in Scranton without Karen and ask Pam out on a date, which she joyfully accepts.
+Jim is offered the job but rejects it off-screen, opting instead to remain in Scranton without Karen and asking Pam out on a date, which she joyfully accepts.
 In the final scene, we learn Ryan has been awarded Jan's job.